Student Complaint Procedures

 Filing a Sexual Harassment Complaint against a University Employee

-A complaint of sexual harassment against a University employee, including a student employee, or a third party unaffiliated with the University should be filed with the University’s Title IX Coordinator, Dr. Michael Alston, Office of Equity and Diversity, 920 Madison, Suite 420, Phone: 901-448-2133, Fax: 901-448-1120, firstname.lastname@example.org, and will be handled in accordance with the University’s discrimination complaint procedures, which can be found at http://www.uthsc.edu/oed/titleix.php.
+A complaint of sexual harassment against a University employee (faculty, staff or student employee) or a third party unaffiliated with the University should be filed with the University’s Title IX Coordinator, Dr. Michael Alston, Office of Equity and Diversity, 910 Madison, Phone: 901-448-2133, Fax: 901-448-1120, firstname.lastname@example.org, and will be handled in accordance with the University’s discrimination complaint procedures, which can be found at http://www.uthsc.edu/oed/titleix.php.

 Initiating a Criminal Complaint Against a University Employee or Student